b-zhao/ML_patent_study/docs/index.md

 ![alt text](img/correlation.svg)

 The input of our prediction models are the 559 pre-processed features.
 The variable we aim to predict is the grant time.
-Grant time is calculated as (approval date - application date), and has unit of both days (for regression) and years (for classification).
+Grant time is calculated as (approval date - application date), and has unit of days (for regression).

 ## Linear Discriminant Analysis (LDA)